patricklarid/China_Expenses_analysis/README.md

 ## 📊 Project Overview

-This project is a complete data pipeline—from messy raw data to a polished interactive dashboard.
+This project is a complete data pipeline, from messy raw data to a polished interactive dashboard.

 I tracked every yuan I spent across 18 days and 5 Chinese cities (Beijing, Zhangjiajie, Shanghai, Chongqing, and Chengdu).
 The final result is a 5-slide Power BI dashboard that tells the story behind the numbers: where my money went, what surprised me, and what I'll remember.